jamesaud/resolution-logic-engine/README.md

-# Logic AI Engine
+# Resolution Logic AI Engine

 This algorithm parses first order logic statements in a knowledge base, takes a query, and gives an answer to that query using resolution.
+This is similar to how Prolog works.

 ## Custom Language Explanation